 - Renewals Replacement of assets with assets of a modern equivalent.
 This is normally from ageing infrastructure or infrastructure that has failed early. - Growth and Demand Projects in response to increased demands on our infrastructure.
 This caters for growth across our District. - Levels of Service Projects resulting in new assets that improve our assets.
 This is normally changes in technology, legislation, regulations and customer expectations.

-The total expenditure capital, operational expenditure and depreciation for all infrastructure activities over the 30-year period 2025 - 2054 is shown below in Figure 8-2 and Figure 8-2.
+The total expenditure capital, operational expenditure and depreciation for all infrastructure activities over the 30-year period 2025 - 2054 is shown below in Error!
+Reference source not found. and Figure 8-3.